tincylaiju/Mini-Project-/README.md

-# Mini-Project-
+# Blinkit Groceries Sales Analysis
-Power BI and Excel
+Using Power BI and Excel